assemblee-virtuelle/semapps/website/docs/middleware/ldp/ontology.md

 ---
-title: LdpOntologiesService
+title: LdpOntologyService
 ---

-This service is automatically created by the [LdpService](index) with the key `ldp.ontologies`.
+This service is automatically created by the [LdpService](index) with the key `ldp.ontology`.

 It loads a list of ontologies that follow this format: